 - Emotional burden: Dealing with estate administration can be emotionally challenging for family members who are already grieving.
 It may add additional stress during an already difficult time.

-- Lack of expertise: Personal representatives may not have experience managing complex legal and financial matters involved in administering an estate.
+- Lack of expertise: The executor may not have experience managing complex legal and financial matters involved in administering an estate.
 This lack of expertise could potentially lead to errors or delays in settling the estate.

-Potential Conflicts with Family Members Acting as Representatives/Administrators
+Potential Conflicts with Family Members Acting as Administrators

-Appointing a family member as a personal representative or administrator can sometimes lead to conflicts and disagreements.
+Appointing a family member as a personal representative of the estate when there is no will can sometimes lead to conflicts and disagreements.
 These conflicts can arise due to various reasons, including:

 - Perceived favoritism: Family members who are not chosen for these roles may feel slighted or believe that the chosen representative is showing favoritism towards certain beneficiaries.